isaaclee12/isaaclee-usdc-2023/myCodingProcess.md

     - Even if the question may be trivial, I will ask if there's any time we might need to return something unexpected.
     - If the examples that I've come up with were to pass, would you be satisfied saying that I've solved the problem?

-- I heard back, and they said they weren't allowed tell me anything.
-Given that this challenge is meant to be completed in around 2 hours, I reckon that they're not looking for anything insanely robust, e.g. O(1) execution on a JSON containing thousands of lines.
-As such, I decided that the work I've done is likely to satisfy the requirements of the challenge.
+- I heard back, and they said they weren't allowed tell me anything, which I expected might be the case.
+Given that this challenge is meant to be completed in around 2 hours, I decided that the work I'd done was likely to satisfy the requirements of the challenge.

+- I made sure to read through all of the instructions one last time to ensure I did not miss anything.

+- I quickly realized that I'd only be submitting tester.html and bookSearch.js, so I made sure to move the contents of the JSON files into bookSearch.js, and consolidated all the important code to the bottom of the file (the JSONs need to be first or it doesn't work).

+- I also added some big ASCII text, to match the theme, and did a little more polishing before submitting.

+- Thank you for the challenge, I had a great time.
+I appreciate any feedback that you may have.